litmuschaos/v1-litmus-docs/docs/container-kill.md

 - Provide the application info in `spec.appinfo`
 - Override the experiment tunables if desired in `experiments.spec.components.env`
 - To understand the values to provided in a ChaosEngine specification, refer [ChaosEngine Concepts](chaosengine-concepts.md)

+***Note:*** *Ensure that the CHAOS_INTERVAL used in the experiment is fairly high (i.e., enough time is provided for app recovery).
+Else, it can cause an exponential increase in the backOff delay, causing the app to stay in CrashLoopBackOff state for much longer*

 #### Supported Experiment Tunables